Mchanech/gigaspaces-wiki-jekyll/xap97net/transaction-locking-and-blocking.markdown

 A read lock guarantees that an object is not changed while you are looking at it.
 It is useful when you want to look at an object but not change it.

-A read lock provides its guarantee by blocking all other requests for an update and take operation; it does not block other read requests.
+A read lock provides its guarantee by blocking all other requests for an update or take operation; it does not block other read requests.
 A request for a read operation is only blocked if the object already has an update operation.

 # Update Operation